oscar-system/oscar-website/install.md

 title: Download and Installation
 ---

+The OSCAR project initially encompasses a number of different software projects.
+Below are instructions to install the current parts of the OSCAR project.
+Please be aware that there is no single OSCAR system, nor a single OSCAR binary to use yet.
+For simplicity, we will nevertheless refer to OSCAR during the following instructions.

+OSCAR is currently under heavy development, so all parts change continuously.

 If you only intend to use OSCAR we recommend you install Docker on your machine and install the OSCAR Docker image, as this is intended to work everywhere.